serhanaya/aws-generative-ai-demos/aws-gai-kb-rag-elearning/README.md

    * Once the knowledge base is created, click `Sync` and wait for completion.

 4. **Test the Knowledge Base**
    * Select the Anthropic foundation model.
+Example: `Claude Instant v1.2`.
    * Ask questions related to your uploaded data.
+Example:

-Examples: "Which EBS volume should I use for high throughput?", "Which EBS volume should I use for high IOPs?"
+         "Which EBS volume should I use for high throughput?"

 **Amazon Bedrock APIs**